-BILLERICA, MA (WHDH) - The driver of a Jeep Cherokee that accelerated and killed four people at the LynnWay Auto Auction in Billerica last week has been blamed in several car crashes in the past 30 years, driving records show.
+BILLERICA, MASS.
+(WHDH) - The driver of a Jeep Cherokee that accelerated and killed four people at the LynnWay Auto Auction in Billerica last week has been blamed in several car crashes in the past 30 years, driving records show.

 The SUV, driven by Roger Hartwell, 76, lurched out of control on the morning of May 3, plowing into a group of people before slamming through a concrete wall.